-Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pmts
+Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pay

 — Define American ???????? (@DefineAmerican) March 15, 2017

 For example, a section of the fake article from truthmonitor.com claims that Mr. Trump is now delivering on his promise to strengthen Social Security, even though the latest news reports about President Trump and Social Security claim the opposite.
-As reported by The Atlantic, Mr. Trump’s promises on the campaign trail are in direct opposition to the Trump-approved Obamacare replacement plan.
+As reported by The Atlantic, President Trump’s promises on the campaign trail are in direct opposition to the Trump-approved Obamacare replacement plan.

 “Trump once pledged ‘insurance for everybody,’ but this plan will result in 24 million fewer people covered by insurance, perhaps the largest single social-welfare cut in American history.
 The president promised to ‘save Medicare, Medicaid, and Social Security without cuts,’ but the plan cuts $880 billion from Medicaid over the next 10 years.”